 Shortly after the “Noah effect” manifested itself with extreme severity in the collapse of Long-Term Capital Management, Mandelbrot (1999) produced a brief article, the cover story of the February 1999 issue of “Scientific American”, in which he used nautical analogies to highlight the foolhardy nature of standard risk models that assumed independent normal distributions.
 He also pointed out that a more realistic depiction of market fluctuations, namely Fractional Brownian Motion in multifractal trading time, already existed.

 Fractals are linked with power laws, Mandelbrot worked on it and applied it to randomness.
 Mandelbrot designed the mathematical object called "Mandelbrot set" and later worked on shapes and fractals of maths and also worked on Chaos Theory.
 These objects play an important role on aesthetics , music , architecture , poetry , gestures and tones are derived from fractals .
 Mandelbrot's book "Fractal Geometry of Nature" it made a fame in arts , visual arts and every artistic circle.
-He was later offered a position in Medicine , all artists used to call Mandelbrot "The Rock Star of Mathematics".
+Many artists used to call Mandelbrot "The Rock Star of Mathematics".
 Mandelbrot became famous because of the number of applications of mathematics in our society.

 |Mandelbrot used his fractal theory to explain the presence of extreme events in Wall Street.|